What1s1ove/bs-content-challenge/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/business-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

 Another reason, which Ryan regrets is security in NodeJS:

 - V8 by itself is a very good security sandbox;
-- Had I put more thought into how that could be maintained for certain applications, Node colud have had some nice security guarantees not available in any other language;
+- Had I put more thought into how that could be maintained for certain applications, Node could have had some nice security guarantees not available in any other language;
 - Example: Your linter shouldn't get complete access to your computer and network.

 Every time we run a program on Deno, we need to specify the appropriate permissions that it will possess.